-- Currently provides best-effort service
+- Currently IP provides best-effort service.

 packets may be lost (i.e., IP is unreliable).

-- General design philosophy
+- General IP design philosophy

 - Keep internal operations simple by relegating complex functions to the edge of the subnet.

 - IP can operate over any network

-- allow IP to scale!!!
+- This design allows IP to scale!!!

 - The end-to-end mechanisms are responsible for recovery of packet losses and congestion control.